You got a new dog! Woo hoo! How very exciting. Dog socialization is probably pretty high on your to do list for this new pup.

 - Your dog learns to value play over you, thus damaging your bond

-Consider how you would feel if you were forced to shake hands with every single person you encountered, without being asked if you actually wanted to do so.
+Consider how you would feel if you were forced to hug every single person you encountered, without being asked if you actually wanted to do so.

 What is the problem with meeting all the people and dogs?

-- Again, you’re teaching your dog that you are a worthless leader, that other dogs and people are of more value than you are
+- Again, you’re teaching your dog that other dogs and people are of more value than you are

 - You don’t know how that dog might react to new dogs